 |72-76 Weeks||Systems||Your toddler is capable of understanding larger systems now – for instance, she knows that the procedures and expectations at daycare are different than those at home.
 Your toddler can also change her behavior and actions to suit different situations, which explains why your toddler may be sweet and helpful for the babysitter, but grumpy and whiny for you (which is not at all uncommon, by the way!).||If it hasn’t already, your toddler’s ‘toddler attitude’ may show itself full-force around this time.
 Continue to enforce your sleep time boundaries and limits.
 By 17 or 18 months, tantrums are common.
 Toddler tantrums at bedtime and nap time are especially frustrating – it’s key that you stand firm during these tantrums.
 Also, watch for the 18 month sleep regression that happens at about this time; it tends to be one of the toughest.|

 (Chart created by The Baby Sleep Site®.
 All views regarding how the Wonder Weeks impact baby and toddler sleep are ours, and are not taken from The Wonder Weeks book.
 For full information on each Wonder Week, reference the book itself.)

 Whew – that’s a lot of information to take in, isn’t it?
 If you’re struggling to make sense of all this, remember that you don’t have to make sense of it alone.
-Check out our Baby Sleep Site resources below, and let us guide you down the path to better baby and toddler sleep!
+Scroll down and check out ourbaby parenting sleep blog diy resources below, and let us guide you down the path to better baby and toddler sleep!

 If you are looking for a more customized solution for your unique situation, and want plenty support along the way, please consider one-on-one baby and toddler sleep consultations.
 Your consultation package will provide you with the chance to interact one-on-one with a trained sleep consultant, who will create a Personalized Sleep Plan™ for your family and then work to help you implement it at home.